aoengin/websocket/README.md

 The test indicates the following results:
 The average number of packets that an Autobahn server can send is 25224 per second (504482 packets in approximately 20 secs).

 The server is capable of handling successful connections up to 16 clients.
-Most probably more clients are also possible, but the number of packages that are sent by the server is decreasing with the increasing number of clients.
-Therefore, though the connection is successful, the performance is decreasing linearly with the increasing number of clients.
+Most probably more clients are also possible, but the number of packages that are sent by the server to each client is decreasing with the increasing number of clients.
+Therefore, though the connection is successful, the performance is decreasing with the increasing number of clients.

 Actually, the number of packages sent by the server is higher, but since some packages are dropped most probably because of buffering issues, I only reported the number of packages successfully transmitted.